Hotchkin family genealogy

 Important Information for Hotchkin Family Members

-While the first edition of our
+The first edition of our

 own John Hodgkin (Hotchkin) of

-in addition, Edgar Hotchkin's The
+As well, Edgar Hotchkin's The

 descendants of John Hotchkin of Guilford, CT is believed to be still available in limited